Cloud MFT Pricing: Factors and Resources

 • Less flexibility with multi-year commitment

-The bottom line: If you know your use cases and have a plan to control usage, go with tiered pricing.
-If not, figure out your key use cases and look at other pricing models.
+Bottom line: If you have well-defined use cases and a plan to control usage, go with tiered pricing.
+If not, figure out your key use cases before looking at other pricing models.

 On-Premises Managed File Transfer Pricing

-As mentioned above, on-premises MFT pricing is often based on a one-time perpetual license cost and annual maintenance fees.
+On-premises MFT pricing is often based on a one-time perpetual license fee and ongoing annual maintenance fees.
 This one-time cost could take these factors into consideration:

 • The number of partners